Acropolis of Athens

 Propylaea

 Erected between 437 and 432 BC, the Propylaea is a mammoth gateway to the Acropolis and its landmarks.
 This rectangular building has a Doric-column façade and is located at the top of numerous steep steps.
-The portal with five entrances was once used to control the access to the Acropolis.
+The portal with five entrances was once used to control access to the Acropolis.

 Erechtheum

-The Erechtheum (Erechtheion), built in 421 and finished in 405 BC, is an Ionic style temple erected on the most sacred area of the Acropolis, where Athena’s sacred olive tree grew.
+The Erechtheum (Erechtheion), built in 421 and finished in 405 BC, is an Ionic-style temple erected on the most sacred area of the Acropolis, where Athena’s sacred olive tree grew.

 The highlight of the Erechtheum is on the south side of the temple.
 The “Porch of the Maidens” is made up of six columns carved in the shape of caryatids (a typical Greek female figure used to decorate the ancient Greek temples).
 The original sculptures are conserved in the Acropolis Museum.